Randy Owen

-Randy Yeuell Owen (born December 13, 1949) is an American country music artist.
-He is best known for his role as the lead singer of Alabama, a country rock band that saw tremendous mainstream success throughout the 1980s and 1990s.
+Randy Yeuell Owen (born December 13, 1949) is an American country musician.
+He is best known for his role as the lead singer of Alabama, a country rock band that saw commercial success throughout the 1980s and 1990s.
 Alabama became the most successful band in country music, releasing over 20 gold and platinum records, dozens of number 1 singles, and selling over 75 million records during their career.
 Owen also maintains a career as a solo performer.
 He released his solo debut One on One in late 2008 and charted two singles from it.

 Owen was inducted into the Musicians Hall of Fame and Museum in 2019.

 Biography

 Randy Yeuell Owen grew up on a farm near Fort Payne, Alabama.
 He is of English and Scots ancestry.
 He dropped out of high school in the ninth grade, but he returned and graduated from Fort Payne High in 1969.

 In the late 1960s, Owen and his cousin, Teddy Gentry, began playing music together.
 They recruited another cousin, Jeff Cook, to form a band, which they called Wildcountry.
 Their first public performance was at a high school talent show, which they won.

 Owen's music career was put on hiatus as he earned an English degree from Jacksonville State University.
-He was also a member of Pi Kappa Phi, Delta Epsilon Chapter.
+He was also a member of Pi Kappa Phi, Delta Epsilon chapter.
 Upon his graduation, however, the three cousins moved into an apartment in Anniston, Alabama, and by 1973 were pursuing a full-time music career.
 In 1980, the band, now called Alabama, were signed to a recording contract by RCA Records and quickly reached country superstardom.
 For the next twenty-two years, Alabama had a tremendous impact on country music, attracting a younger group of listeners, crossing over into pop radio, and paving the way for groups to be successful on country radio.

 Alabama released 21 gold, platinum, and multi-platinum albums, 42 singles that topped the charts at #1, and sold over 75 million records in total.
 They have a star on the Hollywood Walk of Fame and were named the Academy of Country Music's Artist of the Decade in 1989, and the Recording Industry Association of America's Country Group of the Century in 1999.

 In May 2002, the band announced their retirement during the Academy of Country Music Awards telecast.
 For the rest of 2002 and 2003, they performed throughout the country in their American Farewell Tour.
 In 2005, the band was inducted into the Country Music Hall of Fame.

-Owen lives on his own cattle ranch outside Fort Payne.
+Owen lives on his cattle ranch outside Fort Payne.
 He currently serves as an at-large member of the Board of Trustees of Jacksonville State University.
 In 2007, he was a judge on Season 5 of the country talent show Nashville Star.